alshedivat/al-folio/_posts/2023-07-11-deploying-server.md

 sudo passwd <user_name>
 ```

-After running the command, you will be prompted to type your password.
-Please note that Ubuntu will not display the password you are typing explicitly or implicitly (like dots).
+After running the command, you will be prompted to type the password for the new account.
+Please note that Ubuntu will not display the password you are typing, either explicitly or implicitly (like dots).
 Just type the password you want to set and press `Enter`.

 ## Change terminal prompt (optional)

 A beautiful terminal prompt can bring a beautiful day.
-To change the terminal prompt, conduct
+To change the terminal prompt, execute

 ```bash
 cd ~